rails/jbuilder/README.md

 json.comments @post.comments, partial: 'comments/comment', as: :comment
 ```

 The `as: :some_symbol` is used with partials.
 It will take care of mapping the passed in object to a variable for the partial.
-If the value is a collection (either implicitly or explicitly by using the `collection:` option, then the each value of the collection is passed to the partial as the variable `some_symbol`.
+If the value is a collection (either implicitly or explicitly by using the `collection:` option, then each value of the collection is passed to the partial as the variable `some_symbol`.
 If the value is a singular object, then the object is passed to the partial as the variable `some_symbol`.

 Be sure not to confuse the `as:` option to mean nesting of the partial.
 For example: